 Don’t let a little piece of paper get between you and your partner while traveling.
 Maps are known to cause all sorts of ‘I-told-you-so’ fights, but don’t let them.
 If your partner goofs up reading the map, bite your tongue and instead help them figure out while being positive – next time it might be you who goes down the wrong road.

 Map Tip: If you’re traveling in a foreign country without cell phone data service don’t sweat it, you can still use google maps offline.
-Our favorite map related tip is to load your google map while on wifi at your hotel and keep your GPS or ‘location data’ on and your map will still work when you loose wifi.
+Our favorite map related tip is to load your google map while on wifi at your hotel and keep your GPS or ‘location data’ on and your map will still work when you lose wifi.
 One thing to watch out for is if you get too far off the route you’ll have to find your way back to the main route because the map only loads directly around your programmed route.

 Even better yet, lose the map and just explore a city by foot, have fun getting lost on purpose.
 Wander down small streets and get deeper into the place you are visiting.

-4. Ensure your Wedding Rings
+4. Insure your Wedding Rings

 While you may not think about your rings or jewelry at home, but there are a lot of pitfalls for jewelry when it comes to traveling.
 Between swimming pools, sneaky maids, and one too many tequila shots, a vacation is a dangerous place for jewelry – especially expensive engagement rings.
 Whether you’re recently engaged or already married, Jewelers Mutual Insurance Group makes getting a personalized online quote quick and easy.